microsoft/FarmBeats-UniversityCommunity/Contributing.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-## Contributing Resources to the community
+## Contributing resources to the community

 1. Simply create a folder under the community-members folder
 2. Create a folder for your institution